-JPMorgan Chase Bank may not be able to generate new credit card receivables or designate new revolving credit card accounts or maintain or increase the size of a collateral certificate when required.
-This could result in an acceleration of or reduction in payments on your notes.
+JPMorgan Chase Bank may not be able to generate new credit card receivables or designate new revolving credit card accounts when required, which could result in an acceleration of or reduction in payments on your notes.

 The issuing entity's ability to make payments on the notes will be impaired if sufficient new credit card receivables are not generated by JPMorgan Chase Bank.
 JPMorgan Chase Bank may be prevented from generating sufficient new credit card receivables or designating new credit card receivables to add to the issuing entity due to current or future regulatory restrictions or for other reasons.
-JPMorgan Chase Bank does not guarantee that new credit card receivables will be created, that any credit card receivables will be transferred through Chase Card Funding to the issuing entity, that the size of any collateral certificates transferred to the issuing entity will be maintained or increased when required or that credit card receivables will be repaid at a particular time or with a particular pattern.
+JPMorgan Chase Bank does not guarantee that new credit card receivables will be created, that any credit card receivables will be transferred through Chase Card Funding to the issuing entity or that credit card receivables will be repaid at a particular time or with a particular pattern.

-If the principal amount of assets included in the issuing entity falls below specific levels, the transfer and servicing agreement provides that JPMorgan Chase Bank must transfer additional credit card receivables or collateral certificates to Chase Card Funding and Chase Card Funding will be required to transfer additional credit card receivables or collateral certificates to the issuing entity or increase the invested amount of any existing collateral certificate included in the issuing entity.
-There is no guarantee that JPMorgan Chase Bank will have enough credit card receivables to transfer through Chase Card Funding to the issuing entity or that JPMorgan Chase Bank will be able to transfer collateral certificates through Chase Card Funding to the issuing entity or increase the invested amount of an existing collateral certificate included in the issuing entity.
-If JPMorgan Chase Bank does not make an addition of assets through Chase Card Funding to the issuing entity or increase the invested amount of an existing collateral certificate when it is required to do so, then an early amortization event will occur, which will result in acceleration of or a reduction in payments on your notes.
-See "The Notes-Redemption and Early Amortization of Notes; Early Amortization Events."
+If the principal amount of assets included in the issuing entity falls below specific levels, the transfer and servicing agreement provides that JPMorgan Chase Bank must transfer additional credit card receivables to Chase Card Funding and Chase Card Funding will be required to transfer additional credit card receivables to the issuing entity.
+There is no guarantee that JPMorgan Chase Bank will have enough credit card receivables to transfer through Chase Card Funding to the issuing entity.

+If JPMorgan Chase Bank does not make an addition of assets through Chase Card Funding to the issuing entity, then an early amortization event will occur, which will result in acceleration of or a reduction in payments on your notes.
+See "The Notes- Redemption and Early Amortization of Notes; Early Amortization Events."